dlopuch/sketchpack/README.md

 # sketchpack
-Webpack frontend boilerplate for javascript sketching.
+Webpack+React+Redux+Babel frontend boilerplate for javascript sketching.
 Includes:

 - npm workflow for dependencies
 - webpack for building your CommonJS or RequireJS files
 - ES6 transpilation via Babel
-- eslint with AirBNB style rules
+- eslint with AirBNB style rules (including JSX linting)
+  - See `.eslintrc.js` for disagreements and overrides more appropriate for sketches
-- watch server to rebuild on change
+- watch-server to rebuild on change with `webpack-dev-server`
 - sourcemaps to trace through your code

 This boilerplate also includes frameworks that need boilerplate webpack config:
 - React (with production minification and example react app)
+- Redux app with some helpers (`react-redux`, `redux-actions`)
 - LESS compiling for CSS that becomes maintainable

+# Try It!
+`npm install`, then `npm run start:dev`, then [localhost:8080](http://localhost:8080).
+Note the linting demo.

-# To get started
+# To Use This As Boilerplate
 1. Fork me
 1. Change package.json to have your project settings
 1. Install dependencies: `npm install` (this also install webpack and webpack-dev-server locally)